udamonic.com

 0 leds

 The LED array can be useful for debugging in your code.
+If you want to monitor values during debugging, you can echo those values to the LEDs.
 For example, you can display the current stack entry to the LEDs:

 dup leds